-The best Windows Phones.
-Best Windows Phone reviews.
-We round up the best Windows Phone smartphones you can buy in 2015/2016 in the UK.
-See also: Best smartphones of 2015/2016.
+The best Windows Phones and best Windows Phone reviews.
+We round up the best Windows Phone smartphones you can buy in 2016 in the UK.
+See also: Best smartphones of 2016.

-We will add the Lumia 950, 950 XL and 550 Windows 10 phones as soon as we have finished our full reviews - they are delayed until December.
+We will add the Lumia 950, 950 XL and 550 Windows 10 phones as soon as we have finished our full reviews.

-Nevertheless, there are some good phones available and they are typically cheaper than Android rivals, although the budget phone market has changed a lot even in the last year.
-See also: Best budget smartphones 2015/2016.
+There are some good phones available and they are typically cheaper than Android rivals, although the budget phone market has changed a lot even in the last year.
+See also: Best budget smartphones 2016.

 Performance of Windows Phones are generally good and you'll typically get a good screen and reasonable cameras too.
 However, the OS is still behind rivals on apps so make sure you can get everything you need - especially for third party hardware like multi-room speakers and the like - before taking the plunge.

 Here we've collected and ranked the best smartphones running Windows Phone 8 and Windows 10 which you can buy right now.
 We reviewed some of these handsets last year but they are still available now.
 You'll notice that the list is essentially the best Lumia phones since Microsoft's partners on Windows Phone have stopped making devices - this might change with Windows 10 though.